pglaum/pychurchtools/README.md

 }
 ```

-Pass this object to the init function of the CT class or set the field `cookie`
+Pass this object to the init function of the `ChurchTools` class or set the
-in the CT object.
+field `cookie` in the `ChurchTools` object.

 #### Via old AJAX API

 Since the login function does not seem to be implemented in the new REST API, we
 have to use the old AJAX API.
-The CT class provides a method `login` to log you in and set the cookie
+The `ChurchTools` class provides a method `login` to log you in and set the
-automatically.
+cookie automatically.

 ```python3
 ct.login('your_email', 'your_password')